Brownsburg DUI Defense Lawyer

 How Can a Brownsburg DUI Defense Lawyer Help Me?

-At Rathburn Law, our top priority is defending you to get the charge dismissed and you declared innocent.
+At Rathburn Law, our first trial attorney and top priority is defending you to get the charge dismissed and you declared innocent.
 If this is not a possibility, our DUI defense attorneys in Brownsburg will move on to pursue a lighter penalty for your DUI offense.
 This can include pointing out inconsistencies in the evidence to weaken the prosecution’s case and negotiating a plea deal with the prosecutor — on your behalf.

 Our defense attorneys may also argue against your felony DUI charge to bring it down to a misdemeanor DUI.
 If your DUI conviction turns out to be unfair, our legal team will file an appeal on your behalf and pursue a more favorable outcome.